Hacked what to do

 If you do not have the necessary expertise to safely carry out the first variant, the second variant is the right one for you.

-In this case, infected devices must be taken offline immediately.
-Otherwise, the attacker has longer access to the systems and a larger data leak or spread would be possible.
+In this case, you must immediately take infected devices offline.
+Otherwise, the attacker will have longer access to the systems and greater data leakage or spread is possible.

-If the affected devices are offline, they can Malware and hackers do not redistribute and spread to other IT devices on the network or contact Command & Control servers on the Internet.
-Common malicious software, such as encryption Trojans, cannot send a key to the blackmailer or attacker if the connection is interrupted.
+If the affected devices are offline, they can Malware and hackers do not spread it further and spread it to other IT devices in the network or contact command and control servers on the Internet.
+Common malware, such as encryption Trojans, cannot send a key to the blackmailer or attacker if the connection is interrupted.
 This prevents attackers from accessing the encrypted data.

 For later forensic analysis, you should create an image of the infected system and the main memory.
 In this way, you can later access critical information about the malware or the activities of the black hats, which is located in log files or the main memory.